 If you have been diagnosed with a herniated disc, you understand the frustration of searching for treatments and finding no lasting pain relief.
 While some patients might benefit from conservative treatments, such as chiropractic care and physical therapy, you have been left with an increasing pain and a decreasing quality of life.

 At Laser Spine Institute, we understand your struggle.
 In fact, many of our patients sought months and years of conservative (and sometimes even surgical) treatment before turning to us for help.
-If you are searching for a treatment option for your spine condition and you do not want to chance the risks associated with traditional open back surgery, we encourage you to research our safer, effective treatment alternative.
-Our minimally invasive spine surgery has helped more than 75,000 people find relief from chronic neck or back pain, and we are confident that we can help you recapture your quality of life.
+If you are searching for a treatment option for your spine condition and you do not want to chance the risks associated with traditional open back surgery, we encourage you to research our safer and effective treatment alternatives.^ Our minimally invasive spine surgery has helped more than 75,000 people find relief from chronic neck or back pain, and we are confident that we can help you recapture your quality of life.

 Taking the first steps to pain relief

 We encourage you to thoroughly research all of your available treatment options so you can make an informed decision about your spine care needs.
 Before you determine whether or not minimally invasive surgery is the right option to treat your herniated disc, you should contact our caring team and ask some of the following questions to gather information:

 - What are the outcomes of this kind of surgery?